European Hornets in Vermont

 The European hornet, also known as the brown or giant hornet, is known as the only “true” hornet in the nation.
-This hornet gets its common name from being introduced to the eastern United States from Europe in the mid 1800’s.
-These hornets are found in 30 states, from the eastern U.S. as far west as Louisiana and the Dakotas.
+This hornet gets its common name from being introduced to the eastern United States from Europe in the mid 1800s.
+These hornets are found in 30 states and many fear them for their large size.
 European hornets are much larger than yellowjackets, and unlike most stinging insects, can be active at night.
-Adults, possible seeking prey, come to lights in the evening and can be a source of great concern for homeowners here in Vermont.
+Adults, possibly seeking prey, come to lights in the evening and can be a source of great concern for homeowners here in Vermont.
 Because they are so active at night, many people notice them on their porches and more, which is how they occasionally make their way indoors.

 Although large and fierce looking, European hornets will not sting unless threatened and tend to leave people alone.
 However, this hornet is capable of stinging multiple times, and those that may be allergic to their venom should seek medical attention when stung.
 European hornets can cause issues for homeowners by nesting in barns, hollow trees in yards, wall voids or attics.
 When food becomes scarce in late summer, they look for sugary foods and may destroy fruit trees.
-These hornets are attracted to porch lights at night and will sometimes bang up against windows, causing many a distressed homeowner.
+These hornets are attracted to porch lights at night and will sometimes bang up against windows, which can be distressing.